allegro/allegro.tech/_posts/2016-12-14-MongoDB-schema.md

 2. Promote the slave node to master.
 3. Create index on other slaves.

-That process lets your application work clear and smoothly even if whole migration takes hours.
+That process let's your application work clear and smoothly even if whole migration takes hours.

 ## Data Access Layer